OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 :::hint
 **Hint**
-My first attempt at running this ran into an issue where the agent container couldn’t resolve local DNS entries, but Robin Winslow's article, [Fix Docker’s networking DNS config](https://development.robinwinslow.uk/2016/06/23/fix-docker-networking-dns/), showed me a neat trick to fix that problem.
+My first attempt at running this ran into an issue where the agent container couldn’t resolve local DNS entries, but Robin Winslow’s article, [Fix Docker’s networking DNS config](https://development.robinwinslow.uk/2016/06/23/fix-docker-networking-dns/), showed me a neat trick to fix that problem.

 With the DNS issue resolved, the container started up and registered itself to my TeamCity server under the Unauthorized category of agents: